What is Qigong?

 Learn Qigong in Nature

-For individual outdoor sessions in north Tahoe, or in your own home via zoom, please email info@treestarqigong.com
+For individual sessions - whether outdoors in nature or in your own living room via zoom - please email info@treestarqigong.com